 The hospitality of Israelis was overwhelming.
 Almost every day it felt like someone was insisting on hosting me, offering to put me in touch with a friend of a hairdresser of a cousin who lived where I was going next, or otherwise bending over backwards to help me — and making it seem like it was no trouble at all.
 I’ve heard people say that Israelis are extremely direct, intense, and even intimidating.
 And yeah, I can’t sugarcoat that — that’s kinda true.
 But if you come at them with open arms and an open smile, they’ll quickly see you come in peace, and next thing you know you’ve been invited to Shabbat dinner with their parents.

 And for fans of the Instagram account Hot Dudes Eating Hummus, I can assure you that there is the potential for all your dreams to come true in Tel Aviv.
 Twice I was sitting on a bench or hanging near the beach and was approached by friendly and direct — and NOT HARD TO LOOK AT — Israelis who essentially said, “You look like you’re from out of town.
 I’d love to show you around.
 Can I give you my number on Whatsapp?”
-And there was no drama when I politely declined.
 I tell all my single friends to go here!
 It’s just crazy easy to meet people and make friends in Tel Aviv.